Sphere packing proper colorings of an expander graph: Abstract

 \section{Abstract}

-We introduce a new notion of error-correcting codes on $[q]^n$ where a code is a set of proper $q$-colorings of some fixed $n$-vertex graph $G$.
-For a pair of proper $q$-colorings $X, Y$ of $G$, we define their distance as the minimum Hamming distance between $X$ and $\sigma(Y)$ over all $\sigma \in S_q$.
-We then say that a set of proper $q$-colorings of $G$ is $\delta$-distinct if any pair of colorings in the set have distance at least $\delta n$.
+We introduce graphical error-correcting codes, a new notion of error-correcting codes on $[q]^n$, where a code is a set of proper $q$-colorings of some fixed $n$-vertex graph $G$.
+We then say that a set of $M$ proper $q$-colorings of $G$ form a $(G, M, d)$ code if any pair of colorings in the set have Hamming distance at least $d$.
+This directly generalizes typical $(n, M, d)$ codes of $q$-ary strings of length $n$ since we can take $G$ as the empty graph on $n$ vertices.

-We investigate how one-sided spectral expansion relates to the largest possible set of $\delta$-distinct colorings on a graph.
-For fixed $(\delta, \lambda) \in [0, 1] \times [-1, 1]$ and positive integer $d$, let $f_{\delta, \lambda, d}(n)$ denote the maximal size of a set of $\delta$-distinct colorings of any $d$-regular graph on at most $n$ vertices with normalized second eigenvalue at most $\lambda$.
+We investigate how one-sided spectral expansion relates to the largest possible set of error-correcting colorings on a graph.
+For fixed $(\delta, \lambda) \in [0, 1] \times [-1, 1]$ and positive integer $d$, let $f_{\delta, \lambda, d}(n)$ denote the maximum $M$ such that there exists some $d$-regular graph $G$ on at most $n$ vertices with normalized second eigenvalue at most $\lambda$ that has a $(G, M, d)$ code.
 We study the growth of $f$ as $n$ goes to infinity.
-We partially characterize regimes of $(\delta, \lambda)$ where $f$ grows exponentially, is finite, and is at most $1$, respectively.
+We partially characterize the regimes of $(\delta, \lambda)$ where $f$ grows exponentially or is bounded by a constant, respectively.
 We also prove several sharp phase transitions between these regimes.